JanHerca/urantiapedia/output/wikijs/article/Preston_Thomas/Prophecy_and_The_Urantia_Book.md

 ## History Of Secularism

-The midwayers tell us that modern secularism was fostered by two world-wide influences: “_the narrow-minded and godless attitude of nineteenth and twentieth century so-called science—atheistic science_” and “_the totalitarian medieval Christian church.”
-It had its inception as “a rising protest against the almost complete domination of Western civilization by the institutionalized Christian church._” [[UB 195:8.2](/en/The_Urantia_Book/195#p8_2)] Secularism has brought us numerous benefits which contributed to its rise and present popularity; it broke the bonds of church control, and has promoted tolerance, social service, democratic government, civil liberties, science, and education.
+The midwayers tell us that modern secularism was fostered by two world-wide influences: “_the narrow-minded and godless attitude of nineteenth and twentieth century so-called science—atheistic science_” and “_the totalitarian medieval Christian church._” It had its inception as “_a rising protest against the almost complete domination of Western civilization by the institutionalized Christian church._” [[UB 195:8.2](/en/The_Urantia_Book/195#p8_2)] Secularism has brought us numerous benefits which contributed to its rise and present popularity; it broke the bonds of church control, and has promoted tolerance, social service, democratic government, civil liberties, science, and education.

 ## The Predicted Results Of Secularism